a ) Giant walleyes

 d ) All of the above

-Plentiful resorts line the Minnesota section Lake of the Woods, and the gateway town of Baudette is a definite fishing community.
+Resorts dot the shoreline on the south, Minnesota side of Lake of the Woods, and the gateway town of Baudette is a definite fishing community.
 In fact, it’s sometimes called the Walleye Capital of the World.
 From a practical standpoint that means that everything you might want for fishing – from bait to supplies to fishing reports to rental ice houses – is readily available.
 Making a good thing even better is that despite Lake of the Woods’ tremendous size, much of the best fishing is very handy to the areas where the lake is most accessible, and good fishing areas tend to be easy to find.

-“The resort industry makes it easy for an angler who may not ice-fish quite as often to get out there and enjoy success in an ice house that has been placed in a productive area,” said Nick Painovich, who operates Zippel Bay Resort with his wife Deanna.
+“The resort industry makes it easy for an angler who may not ice-fish quite as often to get out there and enjoy success in an ice house that has been placed in a productive area,” said Nick Painovich, photo right, who operates Zippel Bay Resort along with his wife Deanna and a large service staff.

 Zippel Bay maintains a plowed road from the resort to the lake’s basin, where they have an extensive village of ice houses near the outlet of Zippel Bay.
 The resort’s entire road system is flagged and even marked with street signs, and stays sufficiently well maintained for you to drive out to an ice house in a 2-wheel-drive vehicle.